Thursday, November 2, 2017

 George H.W.
 Bush's maternal grandfather, George Herbert Walker, served as president of the United States Golf Association in 1920.
 A single-digit handicapper, he donated the Walker Cup, the trophy awarded to the winning team in the biennial matches between leading amateur golfers from the U.S. and Great Britain/Ireland.
 And 41’s father, Senator Prescott S. Bush, was a scratch golfer who served as president of the USGA in 1935.

-As for Bill Clinton, Van Natta said that he "followed the rules for about a hole and a half.
+As for Clinton, Van Natta says he "followed the rules for about a hole and a half.
 Then...started taking these do-over shots, gimme putts and, at the end of the 18 holes, it took him about 200 swings to score an 82."

-And while it's hard to know if Donald Trump will "just go with the flow" with Tiger Woods this week, we do know that Obama attended a Black Caucus Dinner in Washington D.C. after his match with #MacDaddySanta, then flew to California where he pitched his "Buffett Rule" plan to tax millionaires to some A-List celebrities at a fundraiser at the upscale Fig and Olive restaurant in West Hollywood.
+And while it's hard to know if Donald Trump chose to just "go with the flow" with Tiger Woods last year, we do know that Obama attended a Black Caucus Dinner in Washington D.C. after his match with #MacDaddySanta, then flew to California for a fundraiser at the ritzy Fig and Olive restaurant in West Hollywood.

-According to obamafoodroma.com, celebs on the guest list included Jack Black, Jamie Foxx, Danny DeVito, Eva Longoria, and Quincy Jones.
-Judd Apatow and Aaron Sorkin were also on hand for the festivities, where guests shelled out a $17,900 each for dinner.
+According to obamafoodroma.com, celebrity guests included Jack Black, Jamie Foxx, Danny DeVito, and Quincy Jones.
+Judd Apatow and Aaron Sorkin were also on hand for the festivities, where guests reportedly shelled out a whopping $17,900 each for dinner.

 jamón ibérico and a fig Gorgonzola tartlet, while entree options included striped bass filet en papillote with zucchini, eggplant, fennel, tomato, thyme, scallion, and saffron served with Arbequina olive oil mashed potato & chives; free range organic chicken breast with grilled zucchini, eggplant, heirloom tomato, cipollini onion, roasted fig, Parmesan polenta, and marinated red bell pepper; and rosemary lamb chops, grilled then smoked a la minute with Herbs de Provence, goat cheese, and chive gnocchi.